Cassie Randolph Posts Funny Disguise She Wore For Secret Visits With Colton Underwood Before ‘Bachelor’ Finale

 Of course, Colton and Cassie aren’t the first Bachelor Nation couple to resort to wigs and dark glasses in order to sneak in secret visits in the months before the finale set them free.
 Former Bachelorette couple Kaitlyn Bristowe and Shawn Booth also got into costume before their season of the ABC reality franchise wrapped in 2015, according to E!
 News.

 Shortly after her Bachelorette finale aired, Kaitlyn Bristowe took to Instagram to caption a funny pic that showed her wearing a platinum blonde wig and oversized dark glasses while her then-fiancé sported long black hair and a hat.
-The Bachelorette star tagged the pic #bonnieandclyde and include a caption that teased, “Maybe the other week wasn’t our first time out in public!!?”

 In addition, former Bachelorette Andi Dorfman was known for wearing a blonde wig to go on secret visits with her fiancé Josh Murray.
 After her season wrapped, Andi was reportedly happy to ditch the blonde wig for good, while Murray also said he was glad to be done with the sneaking around that comes with the territory as a Bachelor final couple.